 “I got off at 5 pm, had to be to class at 6 pm and got out at 8 for plenty years.
 I lost friends from school along the way,” she recalled.

 Today though, this determined woman has an Associate’s degree in Public Administration from the then College of The Bahamas (now University of The Bahamas), a Bachelor’s degree in Management from Nova Southeastern University – which had a presence in The Bahamas – and a Masters of Business Administration (MBA), also from Nova.

 Meantime, life has thrown many challenges at Toni.
 She is a four-time cancer survivor, who was first diagnosed 10 years ago.
-Besides that, three people near to her heart have passed away from cancer, including her daughter Treazure, sister Tiffany and their mother.
+Besides that, three people near to her heart have passed away from cancer, including her daughter Treazure and sister Tiffany.